 The end result is a system that isolates ecommerce data, giving the marketing team free reign over a rich, content-driven Drupal website.
 Drupal updates price, stock, and other fulfillment-related attributes from the Hybris back end both synchronously and in real time.

 Lesson 3: Loose Coupling and Outages

-Usually checkout involves third party services (payment gateway, tax calculations, real-time shipping quotes, etc.).
-Unfortunately, all third party dependencies occasionally fail.
-One huge advantage of separating the eStore from the brand front end is the brand site doesn’t need to go down when the the eStore gets backed up.
+Usually, checkout involves third party services (payment gateway, tax calculations, real-time shipping quotes, etc.).
+Unfortunately, all third-party dependencies occasionally fail.
+One huge advantage of separating the eStore from the brand front end is the brand site doesn’t need to go down when the eStore gets backed up.